285767358/test/README.md

-This is a test android project quick & simple.
+This is a test android project quick & simple and this is a very important.